 The 'climate change movement' itself is now most loudly championed by younger generations.
-The global youth climate strike movement has captured attention of both the public and governments, and propelled teenage climate activist Greta Thunberg to 'world famous' status.
+The global

 Climate change has become such a hot topic for younger generations that many are actively mentioning it on online dating apps.
 'Thunberging' is now a coined term by online dating sites who have seen a 240% increase in the words 'climate change' on people's profiles.
-Young people are increasingly seeking partners who share a 'concern for climate change' as a key value.
+Young people are increasingly seeking partners who share a 'concern for climate change' as a key value.5

 Despite these signals, the consensus behind climate emergency is far from complete.
-A significant proportion of people say they are 'tired of the fuss being made about environmentalism'.
+A significant proportion of people say they are 'tired of the fuss being made about environmentalism'.6